-The Service Collaborative of WNY’s Economic Development Corps is an AmeriCorps Program committed to fighting poverty and helping individuals achieve economic self-sufficiency through financial education and training.
+The Service Collaborative of WNY’s Economic Development Corps is an AmeriCorps Program committed to fighting poverty and helping individuals achieve economic self-sufficiency through financial education and empowerment.
 Economic Development Corps members serve in non-profit and educational institutions across the Buffalo-Niagara Region, acting as financial coaches to decrease the number of economically disadvantaged individuals.

-Economic Development Corps members will reach economically disadvantaged adults through financial coaching, participating in a pre-test to establish a baseline understanding of their current financial literacy in addition to a post-test to establish a knowledge increase.
+Economic Development Corps members will reach economically disadvantaged adults through financial coaching.
 Economic Development Corps members will meet with the client to provide financial coaching that is relevant to their specific need(s) with the goal of setting a personal financial benchmark.
-With the end goal in mind, an individual attains the ability to feel empowered in realizing economic stability and a sense of well-being.
+With the end goal in mind, an individual gains the ability to feel empowered in realizing economic stability and a sense of well-being.

 Partnering with EDC

-AmeriCorps members have proven to be great assets for The Service Collaborative of WNY, the Buffalo-Niagara Community and its partners through its 7 years of operation.
+AmeriCorps members have proven to be great assets for the Buffalo-Niagara Community through its 7 years of operation.
 We offer the following AmeriCorps EDC slot options:

 - Full-time: Member commits to a 50-week term, completes 1700 hours of service within that timeframe and conducts at least 100 financial coaching sessions.

 - Half-Time: Member commits to a 25-week term, completes 900 hours of service within that time-frame and conducts at least 100 financial coaching sessions.

 All non-profits and educational institutions within the Buffalo-Niagara Region are eligible to partner with EDC.
 Being a partner of EDC and hosting AmeriCorps members carries a lot of responsibility.
 Members must receive onsite orientation and weekly check-ins; member timesheets must be reviewed online and approved bi-weekly; member evaluations must be completed and submitted mid-year and end of year; activities of members must be monitored; in-kind match must be reported; and progress reports must be submitted.
 Any potential partner that does not have the staff time or resources to meet these requirements, should not apply.
-If you have any questions regarding partnership, please contact Kaitlin Price, Director of EDC Operations & Training at firstname.lastname@example.org.
+If you have any questions regarding partnership, please contact Melissa Schutte, Senior Director, AmeriCorps Operations.